TheTexta/obsidian-main/Free Riders.md

 #microeconomics
-Free Riders Problem::When individuals benefit without paying.
+Free Riders Problem::When individuals benefit from a good without paying, considered a form of [[Market Failures]]